sealfoss/GstUnityPlugin/README.md

 with NDK 25.

 Use enclosed CmakeLists.txt to build plugin for windows.
 This (of course) will require GStreamer installation on build machine.

 Use Android NDK 25 with the enclosed Anrdoid ndk-build project to build for ARM64 Android.
 ARM v7 32bit isn't directly supported, but probably works.
+Use the enclosed build.sh and clean.sh scripts.
+You'll need to set env variables for NDK_ROOT and GSTREAMER_ROOT_ANDROID.

 The project *probably* won't build successfully for Android on a Windows machine due to the Windows limit on command string length.
 There may be